DataDog/Dash-2020-UX-workshop-2-scenarios/move-fast/1-setup.md

+Welcome to the development environment we are going to use for this workshop.

+Before starting, make sure the terminal on the right is finished running the setup.
+Once it's done, it should display "Done".

+# Application

 In this step, we will deploy the first environment and see it running.

-# Application
+This storedog application is composed of a few Docker images, one of them being the Datadog agent.
+The Datadog API key associated with your trial account should already be exported as an environment variable for the agent to use.

+`echo $DD_API_KEY`{{ execute }}

+An APP key should already be available as well.
+It is required by other datadog client, such as the Datadog CI we are going to use later on.

+`echo $DD_APP_KEY`{{ execute }}

 ## Build